CadenMay0/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
-A bootstrap rendition of my Basic features
+A bootstrap rendition of my Basic Portfolio